cabalism/cabal-website/index.md

 ## Package Description Generators

-Starting with a blank slate, `cabal init` can be used to generate a package description, `.cabal` file.
+Starting with a blank slate, `cabal init` can be used to generate a skeleton package.
 This command will interactively walk you through package creation, collecting required inputs and asking you to choose from the available options.

 ```shell
 $$ mkdir flash-new-package